Princess Louisa Inlet: History

-In 1940 Herman Caspar, who was rumored to have homesteaded at the entrance of the inlet, sold the land to Thomas F. Hamilton for $500.
+In 1940, Herman Caspar, who was rumored to have homesteaded at the entrance of the inlet, sold the land to Thomas F. Hamilton for $500.
 Casper was a squatter and had no legal right to the land.
 Hamilton, an American aviation executive, did buy all the land surrounding Princess Louisa Inlet with the intent on developing it with a series of themed luxury resorts to cater to visiting yachtsmen and Hollywood celebrities.
 However, only one resort was built at the entrance of the inlet, the Malibu Club which was named after Hamilton's yacht, the Malibu.
 In 1950, the resort was closed and abandoned due to a polio outbreak and quarantine.
-The property was later sold to Young Life in 1953 and has successfully operated it as a non-denominational Christian summer camp for teenagers.
+The property was later sold to Young Life in 1953 and has since operated it as a non-denominational Christian summer camp for teenagers.

 Naming of the inlet

+The inlet is known as swiwelat in she shashishalhem, the language of the indigenous shíshálh People of the region.

-The inlet may have been named for Princess Louise, the fourth daughter of Queen Victoria, whose husband was the Marquess of Lorne, Governor General of Canada.
+The inlet's English name may commemorate the Princess Louise, the fourth daughter of Queen Victoria, whose husband was the Marquess of Lorne, Governor General of Canada.
 The viceregal couple travelled extensively in Canada.
 Princess Louise spent three months in Victoria, in 1876 and was popular to the point that when the Governor General announced that the awaited completion of the transcontinental railway would pass through the Selkirk Mountains at the Kicking Horse Pass into what has since become Vancouver, rather than by the Yellowhead Pass to Bute Inlet and then to Victoria, Premier Robert Beaven asked Duke whether it would be possible for Vancouver Island to become a separate kingdom with Princess Louise as Queen.
 The more accepted theory is that the inlet is named for Queen Victoria's mother, Princess Victoria of Saxe-Coburg-Saalfeld, who was born Mary Louise Victoria.
 The actual source of the name is uncertain.
 The adjacent Prince of Wales Reach was named after Edward VII when he was the Prince of Wales.
 Princess Royal Reach was named after Empress Frederick of Germany.
 Five mountains around Queens Reach are named after the children of Queen Victoria: Mount Victoria, Mount Alfred, Mount Alice, Mount Arthur and Mount Helena.

 MacDonald Island

-MacDonald Island is part of Princess Louisa Inlet in British Columbia, between the entrance of the inlet at Malibu Rapids to the head of the inlet at Chatterbox Falls.
+MacDonald Island is part of Princess Louisa Inlet in British Columbia, located approximately 4 km beyond the entrance of the inlet at Malibu Rapids towards the head of the inlet at Chatterbox Falls.
 It is a popular mooring place for it is one of the few shallow places of the deep fjord.
-The island was originally named after the man who built a cabin at Chatterbox Falls - James F. MacDonald.
-In 1940 the Island was renamed Hamilton Island after Thomas F. Hamilton, who built the Malibu Club and purchased the land from MacDonald for $18,000.
-In 1972, the land's name reverted to the original name of MacDonald Island.
+The island was originally named after a man who built a cabin at Chatterbox Falls, James F. MacDonald.
+The cabin, which stood for many years, has now collapsed, but traces of it still remain.
+In 1940, the island was then named "Hamilton Island" after Thomas F. Hamilton, who built the Malibu Club and purchased the land from MacDonald for $18,000.
+In 1972, the name reverted to the original name of MacDonald Island.